top of page

 This study explores how interventions aiming to reduce the gender gap in STEM fields affect peers' recognition of women's abilities.
 We study the effects of an intervention that combines STEM female role models and feedback on gender-science stereotypes on students' perceptions of each other.
 As peer influence could affect how individuals form opinions about others, we account for potential spillovers in a two-phase experimental design.
 In the first phase, classrooms are randomly assigned to different saturation levels of the intervention.
 In the second phase, conditional on classroom saturation levels, students are assigned to the treatment.
 The results show treatment but no spillover effects on attitudes towards women in STEM fields.
 However, we find evidence of treatment and spillover effects on recognizing women's math skills via more female nominations for the math component of an inter-classroom contest.
 This shift in nominations does not affect performance, reducing concerns about potential efficiency costs.
 Our results suggest that targeting peers to recognize women's STEM abilities can be highly effective due to the spillover effects when forming opinions about others.

-Massive Open Online Courses and Labor Market Outcomes: Experimental Evidence from Colombia with Stephanie Majerowicz.
+Massive Open Online Courses and Labor Market Outcomes: Evidence from Colombia with Stephanie Majerowicz.

 This paper studies the impact of MOOC certificates on formal labor employment.
 We leverage an RCT of a program offered by a large MOOC provider to public organizations during the pandemic, where around 13,000 beneficiaries among 21,000 applicants were randomly selected to receive free MOOC certificates.
 We track participants in formal labor markets for one year after the program ended.
 Despite the free certificates, the take-up rate is low: 50% of treated beneficiaries enroll in at least one course but only 7% complete them.
 Reduced form treatment effects show positive but insignificant effects on formal labor employment.
 An event study estimating the impact of course completion and earned certificates shows significant increases of 10% on formal employment, with higher effects for low-income beneficiaries.
 These results reveal that while MOOCs can potentially improve labor market outcomes, there should be complementary interventions to increase their completion.